 A key outcome was assisting business & NFP community groups, develop & implement 'digital strategies' including setting up websites, ecommerce, social media & connectivity tools.
 Over 300 entities implemented new digital approaches to conducting operations.

 Requests to facilitate DEP events were received from surrounding area townships including Gunnedah, Narrabri, Moree, Glen Innes, Armidale & Tenterfield.
-Materials & training were provided at no cost to these communities, as supporters including volunteer advisors & facilitators contributed time & expertise pro bono to the initiative.
+Materials & training was provided at no cost to these communities, as supporters including volunteer advisors & facilitators contributed time & expertise pro bono to the initiative.
 An additional 30+ digital development workshops were delivered across the region involving an additional 1,000+ participants.

 Other digital type programs provided around the region concluded & were finalised.
 Participants within these concluded programs, reached out to connect, towards gaining potential additional support via online resources.